(A) Disability leave benefits are not payable for any disability caused by or resulting from:

 (c) If an employee files an appeal of the order of denial by the bureau of workers' compensation on an initial claim for workers' compensation, the employee may file an initial application for disability within twenty calendar days of notification of a final order from the industrial commission or notification of a final order from a court of common pleas denying a claim for workers' compensation benefits.

 (d) An employee who receives injury pay pursuant to section 124.381 or section 5503.08 of the Revised Code may be eligible for disability leave benefits when injury pay expires if the employee has received a final notice denying workers' compensation benefits and has applied for disability leave benefits within twenty calendar days of such notice.

-(2) Attempted suicide, or self-inflicted injury with the intent to do bodily harm unless there is a medical history of treatment for a psychiatric illness in which case the director reserves the right to review the claim for consideration of a benefit award; or
+(2) Attempted suicide, or self-inflicted injury with the intent to do bodily harm unless there is a medical history of treatment within five years from the current date of disability for a psychiatric illness in which case the director reserves the right to review the claim for consideration of a benefit award; or

 (3) Any act of war, declared or undeclared, whether or not the employee is in the armed forces; except in the case of an employee who is a veteran of the United States armed forces, disability benefits will not be denied because the employee contracted the illness or received the injury in the course of or as a result of military service and the illness or injury is or may be covered by a compensation plan administered by the United States department of veterans' affairs; or